samirak93/analytics/_posts/2018-05-20-Animation-and-Convex-Hull-in-Bokeh.md

     source2 = ColumnDataSource(data=dict(xc=xc,yc=yc))
     source3 = ColumnDataSource(data=dict(ax=ax,ay=ay))

+    #Plot the vertices as a patch
     team_Blue=plot.patch('xc', 'yc', source=source2, alpha=0.3, line_width=3, fill_color='dodgerblue')
     team_red = plot.patch('ax', 'ay',source=source3, alpha=0.3, line_width=3,fill_color='orangered')

-If you run the bokeh server now, the convex hull will be plotted only for the time 0.
-In the function **update_data**, add the above steps to plot the convex hull dynamically, based on the slider value.
+If you run the bokeh server now, the convex hull will be plotted only for the time 0 since we've not added source2 and source 3 in the slider call bck.
+In the function **update_data**, again add the above steps to plot the convex hull dynamically, based on the slider value.

-The updated function **update_data** looks as below:
+Now, the updated function **update_data** looks as below:

     def update_data(attrname, old, new):